Silves, Portugal

 Silves (/pt/), officially the City of Silves (Cidade de Silves), is a city and municipality in the Portuguese region of Algarve, in southern Portugal.
 The population of the entire municipality of Silves in 2011 was 37,126, in an area of 680.06 km^{2}.
-The urbanized area of the city proper has approximately 11,000 inhabitants.
 Silves is the former capital of the Kingdom of the Algarve (1249–1910), a nominal kingdom within the Kingdom of Portugal (1139–1910), and is of great historical importance.

+Silves is a member of Cittaslow.

 History

 The region of Silves has been inhabited since the Palaeolithic, as attested by archaeological remains, including several menhirs.
 The river Arade, which was navigable in historical times, linked the hinterland to the open ocean and allowed the transport of produce and commerce.

-The town of Silves (Cilpes) was possibly founded during the times of Roman domination, when the region was part of the Lusitania province.
-It was probably a Lusitanian Castro in pre-Roman times; however the region was also settled by other Indo-European tribes, such as the Celtici and Cynetes (or Conii).
-Silves was once also part of the Visigothic Kingdom (418–c.
+The town of Silves (Silpa or Silva) became notable during the times of Roman domination, when the region was incorporated into the Lusitania province.
+It was either a Celtici, Cynetes settlement, or Lusitanian Castro in pre-Roman times originally known as Cilpes.
+Silves was later part of the Visigothic Kingdom for over 300 years (418–c.
 721).

 After 713, when the Moors invaded Iberia, Silves became part of the Umayyad Emirate of Córdoba under the Arabic name of Shilb (شلب).
 In the 10th century it was one of the most important towns in western Al-Andalus.
 Silves became an independent taifa in 1027 under the rule of Ibn Mozaine and his son, who was dethroned in 1051 by al-Mu'tadid, the governor of Seville.
 Al-Mu'tamid ibn Abbad, the son of al-Mu'tadid and a famous poet, ruled the taifa of Silves until 1091.
 After the Almoravid conquest the town became Almohad in 1156.